 (c) Monitoring and QA/QC Requirements.
 For each emissions calculation method chosen under this section, the supplier must meet all monitoring and QA/QC requirements specified in 40 CFR §98.404, except as modified in sections 95103, 95115, and below.

-(1) All natural gas suppliers must measure required values at least monthly.
+(1) All LDCs and intrastate pipelines must measure required values at least monthly.

-(2) All natural gas suppliers must determine reporter specific HHV at least monthly, or if the local distribution company does not make its own measurements according to standard business practices it must use the delivering pipeline measurement.
+(2) All LDCs and intrastate pipelines must determine reporter specific HHV at least monthly, or if the local distribution company or intrastate pipeline does not make its own measurements according to standard business practices it must use the delivering pipeline measurement.

 (3) All natural gas liquid fractionators must sample for composition at least monthly.

-(4) All importers of liquefied petroleum gas into California must record composition, if provided by the supplier, and quantity in barrels, corrected to 60 degrees Fahrenheit, for each shipment received.
+(4) All suppliers of imported liquefied petroleum gas who choose to calculate total fossil and biomass-derived LPG emissions by summing emissions from individual components must record composition and quantity in barrels, corrected to 60 degrees Fahrenheit, for each shipment of imported fossil or biomass-derived LPG for which emissions are calculated by component under section 95122(b)(9).

 (d) Data Reporting Requirements.

-(1) For the emissions calculation method selected under section 95122(b), natural gas liquid fractionators must report, in addition to the data required by 40 CFR §98.406(a), the annual volume of liquefied petroleum gas, corrected to 60 degrees Fahrenheit, that was produced on-site and sold or delivered to others, except for products for which a final destination outside California can be demonstrated.
-Natural gas liquid fractionators must report the annual quantity of liquefied petroleum gas produced and sold or delivered to others as the total volume in barrels as well as the volume of the individual components for all components listed in 40 CFR 98 Table MM-1.
-Fractionators must also include the annual CO₂, CH₄, N₂O, and CO₂e mass emissions (metric tons) from the volume of liquefied petroleum gas reported in 40 CFR §98.406(a)(5) as modified by this regulation, calculated in accordance with section 95122(b).
+(1) For the emissions calculation method selected under section 95122(b), natural gas liquid fractionators must report, in addition to the data required by 40 CFR §98.406(a), the annual volumes of fossil and biomass-derived liquefied petroleum gas, corrected to 60 degrees Fahrenheit, that were produced on-site and sold or delivered to others, except for products for which a final destination outside California can be demonstrated.
+Natural gas liquid fractionators must report the annual quantities of fossil and biomass-derived liquefied petroleum gas produced and sold or delivered to others as the total volume in barrels as well as the volume of the individual components for all components listed in 40 CFR 98 Table MM-1.
+Fractionators must also include the annual CO₂, CH₄, N₂O, and CO₂e mass emissions (metric tons) from the volumes of fossil and biomass-derived liquefied petroleum gas reported in 40 CFR §98.406(a)(5) as modified by this regulation, calculated in accordance with section 95122(b).

 (2) For the emissions calculation method selected under section 95122(b), local distribution companies must report all the data required by 40 CFR §98.406(b) subject to the following modifications: